Siloah Chapel, Llanelli

 Siloah was an Independent (Congregationalist) chapel in Copperworks Road, Seaside, Llanelli, Carmarthenshire.
 Services at Siloah were conducted in the Welsh language.

 The chapel was established in 1841 at a time when Llanelli Docks were rapidly expanding and industrial development was being driven apace by entrepreneurs such as the Nevill family.
 David Rees of Capel Als was the driving force behind the new cause.
-Siloah was consecrated on 14 January 1841 with 116 members leaving Capel All to form the new congregation David Rees acted as minister of the new church for the first year.
+Siloah was consecrated on 14 January 1841 with 116 members leaving Capel Als to form the new congregation.
+David Rees acted as minister of the new church for the first year.

 The ministry of Thomas Rees, 1842–49

 Siloah's first full-time minister, Thomas Rees, came to Llanelli after a brief ministry at Ebenezer, Trecynon, Aberdare.
 Rees was installed at services held on 26 and 27 July 1842 although he had commenced his ministry on 15 March.
 A native of Llanfynydd in rural Carmarthenshire, Thomas Rees had spent time as a miner before entering the ministry.
 Later, he became a prominent figure within his denomination, served on two occasions as president of the Union of Welsh Independents, and he made a notable contribution to the history of Congregationalism in Wales.
 Huw Edwards suggests that there was some disquiet at Siloah over his absences in London during his ministry, pursuing his political and literary interests.

 In 1849, Rees moved to Beaufort, Ebbw Vale and he was succeeded by David Davies, a student from Brecon Theological College, who was ordained on 3 October 1849.
 However, his ministry lasted for only three years.